 Here are the goals for my page, which you can and should apply to your own:

 1) Produce more content.
 This is not a problem for me, the only issue is managing the time to write it all.
 The drone industry is growing and I have found MANY topics for which I can write at least another 50 articles on.
+Also in this niche, I have seen the competition be quite low, and I have seen many of the keywords I was chasing for this niche rank on the first page.

 The key for content will be to find keywords involving drone topics and writing about them.
 This is the formula I eluded to earlier than I follow across ANY page I make and it’s what has made me the real money over the years.
 While the page in question hasn’t exactly been a full time profit page, I’ve had others which have done this.